 I remember getting excited about saving money.
+I felt a lot of pride when I could buy my own CDs (now you are probably thinking about how old I sound!).
 My parents taught me not to buy things on a whim.
 If you still want it weeks later, maybe look into it.
 As you get older, you especially learn that material things aren't everything!